BobinMathew/dj-SNsite/README.md

 # dj-SNsite
-A social networking site made by Django
+A social networking site made by Django and bootstrap